amazon-archives/aws-full-stack-template/workshop/readme.md

 #### Step 1: Deploy the extension in your AWS account

-Following the same guidelines for CloudFormation as in Parts 1 and 2 of this workshop, create a new stack, and use the template provided in the *Extensions* folder in the GitHub repo for AWS Full-Stack Template.
+Following the same guidelines for CloudFormation as in Parts 1 and 2 of this workshop, create a new stack, and use the template provided in the **Extensions** folder in the GitHub repo for AWS Full-Stack Template.
 Deploy the extension.

-#### Step 2: play with the search capability
+#### Step 2: Play with the search capability

 Now that you've deployed the search extension, try a few sample searches to see if your goals are returned.
 If you want, integrate the search functionality into the frontend website.